xch-dev/rue-docs/docs/tutorials/password.md

 And lastly, a single sha256 hashed password is very easy to brute force and guess.

 For these reasons, passwords are not a good way to secure your funds on the blockchain.
 But it's a good introduction into how coins work and the kinds of attacks you have to prepare for.

+## Next Steps

+In the [next tutorial](/docs/tutorials/signature.md), we'll create a puzzle that requires a signature from a specific public key to be spent.
+This fixes all of the security issues with the password puzzle and introduces the concept of BLS signatures and public keys.